Balance transfer credit cards

-Shift existing card debt to 0% interest for up to 29mths
+Shift existing card debt to 0% interest for up to 28 months

 Paying credit card interest?
 STOP.
 A balance transfer credit card can save you £1,000s by slashing the interest you pay.
-Our guide has full info and best buys – though act now as one of the top deals has just been pulled, so more could follow.
-Coronavirus financial worries have caused lenders to tighten acceptance criteria, so to help, our Balance Transfer Eligibility Calculator will show the cards you've the best odds of getting.
+Our guide has full info and top picks, plus our Balance Transfer Eligibility Calculator will reveal the cards you've the best odds of getting.

-With a balance transfer you get a new card to pay off debt on old credit and store cards, so you owe it instead, often at 0% interest – sometimes for a small fee.
-You're debt-free quicker as more of your repayments reduce the debt, rather than pay interest.
-If unsure which to pick, use this golden rule...
+With a 0% balance transfer you get a new card to pay off debt on old credit and store cards, so you owe it instead, but at 0% interest.
+A card will have a 0% period, during which you pay no interest – for example, 28 months – and sometimes you'll pay a small fee.
+It means you become debt-free quicker, as more of your repayments reduce the debt, rather than pay interest.

 The five golden rules

-Just because you grabbed a 0% deal, it DOESN'T mean you can get away with paying nothing – you must pay at least the minimum monthly payments, preferably more.
+Just because you grabbed a 0% deal DOESN'T mean you can get away with paying nothing – you must pay at least the minimum monthly payments, preferably more.
 Otherwise you will be hit with penalties and some card providers will withdraw the deal, leaving you on an expensive rate.

 How much should I aim to pay?